-The ways children understand death and experience grief changes with their age and development.
+The ways children understand death and experience grief change with their age and development.
 They might seem to be deeply distressed one moment and playing happily the next.
 This does not mean that their grief is superficial – they often work through their feelings in bits and pieces, facing them in bearable doses.

 It’s especially hard to be there for your children when you are grieving.
 Sometimes people feel they just don’t have any emotional energy left for their children.
 It is not uncommon for children and teenagers to start to express their grief more strongly just as the adults supporting them feel like they are starting to cope with their own grief.
-At this time, it is important to allow others to help.
-Reach out to extended family, friends and school to make sure your children are well supported.

-We also have information for school staff when a student, a student’s family member or a staff member has died from cancer.
+Talking to kids about cancer explains how children of different ages understand cancer, illness and death, and answers some of the common questions kids ask.
+Cancer in the school community has information for school staff when a student, a student’s family member or a staff member has died from cancer.

 Kate Jurgens, Bereavement Coordinator, Southern Adelaide Palliative Services, SA; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; A/Prof Lauren Breen, Psychologist, Curtin University, WA; Rev David Dawes, Manager, Spiritual Care Department, Peter MacCallum Cancer Centre, VIC; Rob Ferguson, Consumer; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Joanna Mangan, Psychologist, Cancer Council Queensland; Kate Reed, Nurse Practitioner National Clinical Advisor, Palliative Care Australia; Maxine Rosenfield, Counsellor and Educator, NSW.